 A root canal is a dental procedure that we can provide to remove infected or injured tooth pulp from your dying tooth.
 The pulp is the tissue inside the tooth containing nerves, blood vessels, and connective tissue.
 During a root canal, our dentist carefully removes the pulp, and then fills the space where it was using a rubber-like material we call gutta-percha.
 This helps to protect the tooth from infection and further injury.

 A chipped tooth causes loss of bone structure and potentially creates new chips in other teeth.
 If a chipped tooth is severe enough, it may affect nerve function inside a tooth.

 What happens if you don’t fix a chipped tooth?

 If you do not fix a chipped tooth, it can cause excessive damage to the tooth.
 Chips in teeth damage dental pulp, which may cause damage to blood vessels, nerves, and tissue.
 It can also cause infection.

 Small chips in teeth may smooth out over time.
 Dentists can also use a bond to add to the tooth to disguise any chipping.

-Schedule a Dental Exam and Chipped Teeth Consultation
+Schedule a Dental Exam and Chipped Tooth Consultation Today

-At Sowell Sensational Smiles, you’ll discover many solutions for a chipped or cracked tooth.
-Just like thousands of your friends and neighbors throughout Plano, Dallas, Frisco and Southlake County.
+You’ll discover many solutions for a chipped or cracked tooth at Sensational Smiles.
 Call now for a complimentary consultation at (972) 382-6855 or request an appointment online.